MisterBigThor/gtdOS/README.md

 For the GPIO I wrote a simple library, according to the reference BCM manual, to manage the functionality.
 #### [SCHEDULING](/04_SCHED/sched.md)

+# bibliography and reference
+Some code is from the following repositories:

+* [Matyukevich repo](https://github.com/s-matyukevich/raspberry-pi-os) there is a design for a Raspberry pi general porpuse OS.

+* [bztsrc repo](https://github.com/bztsrc/raspi3-tutorial) contains some OS concepts.

+In the other hand, the round robin scheduling implementation is from [ZeOS-SO2](https://github.com/MisterBigThor/so2FIB), a OS designed and developed for a subject int UPC-Facultat Informatica de Barcelona.